AlphaSierraHotel/nRF24L01_shield/README.md

 This repository is meant merely as a way to backup my work and to share my copy/version of the pieces of the project that I'm interested in.
 It is also a minor test of using git with KiCad files.

-I considered using [this article](https://medium.com/inventhub/better-manage-kicad-projects-using-git-8d06e1310af8) as a guideline for building this repository but decided that it was more structure that was needed for this project.
+I considered using [this article](https://medium.com/inventhub/better-manage-kicad-projects-using-git-8d06e1310af8) as a guideline for building this repository but decided that it was more structure than was needed for this project.
 Linking it here for posterity and my own future reference.

 You can find NeverDie's [original schematic](assets/schematic_v001.pdf) in the assets folder.